What does an ugly duckling grow up to become in New York? A dead swan, that’s what — if the state gets its way!

 “This plan supports actions by DEC to eliminate free-ranging mute swans from New York by 2025,” the department’s website reads.

+It’s a particularly common sight in Sheepshead Bay, where one unfortunate swan was discovered suffering from lead poisoning on E. 19th Street near Emmons Avenue last summer by local resident Sharon Messer, who happened to be the office manager for then-Assemblyman Steve Cymbrowitz’s.
 The big-hearted state employee quickly summoned the NYPD, which transported the swan to the Wild Bird Fund in Manhattan, where it was treated before being sent to live out its days at a bird sanctuary in Stamford, Conn.

 Other Brooklynites have a soft spot for swans as well, such as Anne-Katrin Titze and her trusty sidekick Ed Bahlman, who rescued three swans in Prospect Park last June that had gotten their beaks snared on carelessly discarded fishing hooks.